card4ash/blog/input/posts/docker.md

 ```
     docker ps -a
 ```
-pulling an image from docker-hub if not available locally and install it
+Pulling an image from docker-hub if not available locally and install it

 ```
     docker run hello-world